Our recommendation for most people is Rippling because it’s a modern and affordable time and attendance system. Demo Rippling for free today.

 There’s a lot to consider.
 Some systems charge you based on the size of your staff.
 You may even incur additional costs for things like key FOBs and ID cards.

 If you have a small business now but plan to grow, make sure you choose a system that can scale with you.
-This eliminates the need to switch systems as you hire additional employees or open up new locations.
+This eliminates the need to switch systems as you hire additional employees, open up new locations, or change your PTO policies.

 The Top Time and Attendance Systems in Summary